-This approach is good when training a dog who is very people-oriented and in-tune with his humans.
+This approach is good when training a dog who is very people-oriented and in tune with his humans.
 When we want to reward good dog behavior, especially when house training, we use praise with food rewards.

 Often, praise is used in conjunction with toy rewards, clicker training, or food rewards, but occasionally, a dog trainer may use praise and attention alone to teach certain obedience training commands.

 View this post on Instagram